Alex Mathie: Dundee United

 He replaced the outgoing Robbie Winters, who had moved on to Aberdeen for around the same fee (plus Billy Dodds) a few weeks previously.
-Mathie scored just two goals in 28 games in the 1998–99 season, and ended the season on the transfer list.
+Mathie scored just two goals in 28 games in the 1998–99 season and ended the season on the transfer list.
 He was loaned out to Preston North End for the early part of the 1999–2000 season.
 He scored four goals in 18 league and cup games during a three-month stay at Deepdale.
 Manager David Moyes went on to lead the "Lillywhites" to the Second Division title at the end of the campaign.

 After returning to Dundee United, Mathie scored his first goal and only at Tannadice Park on 30 January 2000, in a 4–1 defeat of Airdrieonians in the Scottish Cup.
-As United's No. 9 he hit the net a total of four times in seventeen games that season, though this still left him fifth in the club's scoring charts.
+As United's No. 9 he hit the net four times in 17 games that season, though this still left him fifth in the club's scoring charts.
 He played four games of the 2000–01 season; a 2–1 defeat to Celtic, 3–0 loss at Hibernian, 1–1 draw with Motherwell and 2–1 defeat by St Johnstone.
 He left the SPL in September 2000 after being released by new boss Alex Smith.
 Chairman Jim McLean later said that Mathie was "a complete disaster... a dreadful buy".
 Mathie in turn said that McLean's resignation "could be the best thing ever to happen to United", and that captain Jason de Vos could not be trusted, and also bemoaned the influx of foreign players at Tannadice.